joashgobin/cs/content/agile/chapter_1_the_agile_approach/7_disadvantages_of_the_traditional_approach.md

 - Transitioning from traditional to agile might be incur some costs
 - Everyone might not agree with this change in approach
 - Some modern agile practices do take quite some time to learn and adopt
-- Changing over to an agile approach might backfire and result in team members having little appreciation for agile practices
+- Changing over to an agile approach too quickly might backfire and result in team members having little appreciation for agile practices